Benslimane

-Benslimane (بن سليمان) is a Moroccan city and the capital of Benslimane Province, Casablanca-Settat.
+Benslimane (بنسليمان) is a Moroccan city and the capital of Benslimane Province, Casablanca-Settat.

 History

 The city was founded by the French in 1907 during the campaign of Morocco, the military establishment was followed by the construction of a residential area for military that developed along the path to Bouznika.

 Located 60 km from Casablanca, the town is known for its dry climate and for hunting wild boar.

 The Hassan II Stadium is expected to be built in time for the 2030 FIFA World Cup when Morocco co-hosts alongside Portugal and Spain.

 Neighbourhoods

 The city is divided into several areas such as: Bel Air District, Al Qods District, The Oaks District, Gardens District as well as other administrative and industrial areas.